 A chance to escape the grey winters of Seattle brought him to Oahu in 2016 where he quickly immersed himself in the local musical community.
 Ben sings and composes for the Lutheran Church of Honolulu, toured Italy as a featured singer with the Honolulu Chorale and performed as “Francis Flute” in Diamond Head Theatre’s recent production of “Something Rotten.”

-Since his arrival in the islands, Ben has done seasonal singing with a barbershop quartet and is eager to work with Honolulu Blend.
-He says the chorus has a “clear and focused quality” and the group “is fun and works well together.”
-Honolulu Blend can’t wait to begin this exciting new phase of its musical journey!
+Since his arrival in the islands, Ben has done seasonal singing with a barbershop quartet and began working with Honolulu Blend in 2019.
+He takes pride in the chorus' “clear and focused quality” and enjoys that the group “is fun and works well together.”
+Honolulu Blend is happy to have Ben on its musical journey!

 Julianne Hiu first heard Honolulu Blend performing at a local music education conference.
 She was intrigued and decided to check out a guest night.
 Although she had previously sung in a variety of choral groups, she had never tried barbershop music before and was excited to try something new.
 She began her Sweet Adelines career as a baritone but now usually sings the tenor part.